 Study in the United Kingdom

-Three-year degrees, world-famous universities, and a two-year graduate work visa — the UK remains one of the most popular study destinations for students from Asia.
+Three-year degrees, world-famous universities, and post-study work options through the Graduate Route — the UK remains one of the most popular study destinations for students from Asia.

 Why students choose the UK